Information about Acne:

 We’re all familiar with acne.
 Some of us struggled with it throughout adolescence.
 Others fight it as adults as they attempt to maintain low-stress lifestyles and a healthy diet.

-Most people know there are many ways to treat acne.
+Most people know there are many ways to treat it.
 However, many people do not realize that CBD may be one of the best.
 Not only can it reduce the stress that leads to acne, but it can also directly treat it as well.

-This article explains what acne is and how CBD oil can be used to have healthier acne-free skin.
+This article explains what acne is and how CBD oil can be used to have healthier skin.

 What is Menstrual Acne

 If you don’t know what acne is, you’re either really young or really lucky.
-Acne is, predictably, the most commonly occurring skin condition in the United States.
+It is, predictably, the most commonly occurring skin condition in the United States.
 It is well known for its severity during adolescence and teenage years, but in reality, it affects people of all ages.

 What are the Symptoms of acne